New Bike Registration Through RTO & VAHAN Portal

 There are two types of vehicle registration numbers in India, temporary and permanent.

-A temporary registration number is allotted to the bike owner before getting the permanent registration number that is valid for one month.
+A temporary registration number is allotted for a new bike that is valid for one month.
+It is issued before the permanent number is allotted to the bike owner.

-However, once RTO assigns a permanent vehicle registration number, it means that the ownership of the vehicle has been established to the vehicle owner.
-Also, the vehicle identification has been conducted based on its chassis and engine number.
+However, once the RTO assigns a permanent vehicle registration number, it means that the ownership of the vehicle has been established to the vehicle owner.
+Also, the vehicle identification is conducted based on its chassis and engine number.

-How to Apply for New Bike Registration Certificate at RTO?
+How to Apply for a New Bike Registration Certificate at RTO?

 Here are the steps that you can follow to get your bike registered-